altya/TensorFlow-Course-chinese/docs/tutorials/2-basics_in_machine_learning/logistic_regression/README.rst

 It generates two inputs in which even if the sample is digit "0", the correspondent probability will be high.
-So tf.nn.softmax\_cross\_entropy\_with\_logits function, for each class predict a probability and inherently on its own, makes the decision.
+So tf.nn.softmax\_cross\_entropy\_with\_logits function, for each class predict a probability and inherently on its own, makes the decision.（此部分暂未翻译）

 总结
 -------